Leave this site

 Statutory charges apply to most vehicles removed to a pound, depending upon the reason for removal.

-You can find full details about the statutory charges you'll have to pay in the Road Traffic Act (Retention and disposal of seized vehicles) Regulations 2005 – amended 2008.
+You can find full details about the statutory charges you'll have to pay in The Removal, Storage and Disposal of Motor Vehicles (Amendment) Regulations 2023.

 These charges are set by government, not the police, and vary depending on the weight and condition of the vehicle.